Where are you located?

 Tips for Writing Effective DAP Notes

 • Focus on simplicity and clarity: It’s important to decide what information you want to include in your DAP note as a rule and what you want to leave out.
 The point is to record helpful information only.
 The length of your DAP note will depend on how well a client is progressing.
-The note will typically be longer when a client doesn’t progress as expected.
+The note may be longer when a client doesn’t progress as expected.

 • Understand your intended outcome: Determine the format of your progress notes by imagining that you’re reading a DAP note written by someone else.
 What would help you scan it and understand the information well?
 Perhaps short key phrases in one section and a numbered list in another?